Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 In progress

-The Office of Institutional Equity and Diversity will work with University Human Resources to ensure hiring managers have
+The Office of Institutional Equity and Diversity was charged with working with University Human Resources to ensure hiring managers have data available to inform their searches.

 Incorporated into regular processes